Table of Contents

 When you click on the Facebook icon, the following dialog opens:

 Enable Automatic Session Renewal

-Determine whether Facebook sessions should be renewed automatically.
+Determines whether Facebook sessions are renewed automatically.

 Facebook External Application Canvas Page

 This section gives you the option to provide a page URL that we will shown as an IFrame on the external application canvas page.

 We will be glad to assist you with implementation, configuration, or any other issues.
 You can contact us by filling in a support form on our site.
 You can also access the support page by clicking "Support" on the upper menu of Gigya's site: